nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

   - `PractitionerRole` matching the usual GP's role
   - resources holding allergies and intolerance and medication information according to the rules below:

+Provider systems **SHOULD**:

+- provide a consistent order to elements within the `Bundle` resource.
+It is recommended to follow the order described in the [Bundle population illustrated](accessrecord_structured_development_retrieve_patient_record.html#bundle-population-illustrated) diagram.

+Consumers systems **SHALL NOT**:

+- rely on order or index of elements within the `Bundle` resource in order to parse encapsulated resources.

 ##### Allergies #####

 Provider systems **SHALL** include the following in the response `Bundle`: